Delta CEO says air travel 'at a stall' amid resurgent virus, recovery over two years away

 Delta flew 93per cent fewer passengers in the quarter, while its fuel expense was US$372 million versus US$2.3 billion a year ago.

-(Reporting by Tracy Rucinski, additional reporting by David Shepardson; Editing by Himani Sarkar)
+(Reporting by Tracy Rucinski, additional reporting by David Shepardson; Editing by Himani Sarkar and Steve Orlofsky)